 I don’t have this collection of outtakes and b-sides, although I’ve heard the five tracks on the deluxe version of Burn Your Fire for No Witness.
 She also covers songs by Rory Erickson (‘For You’) and Bruce Springsteen (‘Tougher Than The Rest’).

-The string arrangements are bold and inventive, and are applied to songs that weren’t written with orchestration in mind.
+The string arrangements are bold and inventive and are applied to songs that weren’t written with orchestration in mind.
 ‘What It Is’ is a bluesy shuffle that would usually remain unadorned, but the dramatic strings spin the song into unexpected emotional directions.
-Other songs clearly suit the strings – the lush opening track and standout ‘Lark’ becomes the sweeping epic it needed to be.
-The songs evokes some unexpected things.
-The hypnotic strings in ‘All Mirrors’ recall the synths of New Order, while the closing ‘Chance’ is strangely reminiscent of Roy Orbison.
+Other songs suit the strings – the lush opening track and standout ‘Lark’ becomes the sweeping epic it needed to be.
+The songs evoke some unexpected things – the hypnotic strings in ‘All Mirrors’ recall the synths of New Order, while the closing ‘Chance’ recalls Roy Orbison.

 All Mirrors is a gorgeous and beguiling record; Olsen still not repeating herself in a fascinating career.

 Whole New Mess